qawolf/qawolf/README.md

 This will install `qawolf`, `jest` and `playwright` as dev dependencies.

-You can choose to run your tests in CI:
+You will be prompted to choose your CI provider:

 ```
 ?
 Choose CI Provider (Use arrow keys)